 - Describe several of the new responsibilities you’ll have when you enter middle school.

-If you enjoyed these Expository Writing Prompts for 4th Grade,
+If you enjoyed these Expository Writing Prompts 4th Grade,

 please share them on Facebook, Twitter, and/or Pinterest.